lifeisstillgood/softwaremind/docs/newbook/intro.rst

 class war: https://billmitchell.org/blog/?p=61635

+also - FOSS - the funding problem, also hardware chios security also AI

 Chapter 1 - a tour through the ideas presented.
 Chapters 2-9 - more meat on each of the ideas